Attention EMS Providers

-Funding eligibility for FY 2014 EMS Allotment/Allocation has been determined.
-Check your organization's funding determination in the Excel spreadsheets on the lower part of this web page.
-The spreadsheets show if your organization has met requirements for Regional Advisory Council (RAC) participation, Expenditure Reporting and Contract verification, in three separate columns.
+We have provided the ability for you to check your organization's funding eligibility on the Excel spreadsheets on the lower part of this web page.
+The spreadsheets have been updated and are complete with the current reports received from your Regional Advisory Council (RAC).
+They show if your organization has met requirements for RAC participation, Expenditure Reporting and Contract verification, in three separate columns.
 A “N/A” in a field indicates that particular requirement does not apply to your organization.
 A “NO” or blank field in ANY column indicates you are NOT eligible for funding.
-The spreadsheets are complete and up-to-date as of 1/2/2014.

 RAC Eligibility Requirements

 You must meet ALL RAC eligibility/participation requirements for the previous year, including meeting attendance, participation in performance improvement activities, as requested and utilization of the RAC’s regional trauma plan protocols.
 Link to Acknowledge Utilization of RAC Protocols form.
 The "Met RAC Eligibility Requirements" column has been updated for all providers as of December 29, 2014.

 Submission of all appropriate expenditure reports to the RAC for the fiscal year ending 8/31/14.This requirement applies if your organization received EMS Allotment/Allocation funds for FY 2013.
 The “Expenditure Report” column has been updated for all providers as of December 29, 2014.
 Contact your RAC with questions about your expenditure documentation requirements.